-In this brief article, we’ll explore a few styles of set-up and how to calculate how many people will fit in your meeting room.
+In this brief article, we’ll explore a few styles of set-up and a couple of rules-of-thumb to calculate how many people will fit in a meeting room.

 When outfitting a meeting room with furniture, one of the first decisions you’ll need to make is what style set-up your team needs.
 Consider options like whether to opt for a larger more formal, boardroom table, or more flexible training tables or even seating in a seminar-style without any tables.

 Maybe you have groups meet more formally such as board meetings, or client presentations?